Home Running Blog Site Index Link To Us Contact Us

 The recommendation is that the athlete has 300mg/kg of their mass if they are male and 250mg/kg if they are female.
 This should be split into 5 parts, starting 3 hours before running and then each dose being at 30 minutes intervals with the last one 1 hour before the effort.

-The information here is written by an athletics coach who has read widely into the subject and not a sports nutritionist, so is about gearing your food and drink to the practicalities of running.
+The information here is written by athletics coaches who have read widely into the subject and not a sports nutritionist, so is about gearing your food and drink to the practicalities of running.